dainank/programming-math/README.md

 # programming-math
 Learning and practicing maths through coding (Python).
+Repository contains several folders each with little exercises and programs that represent mathematical topics.

 ## Topics